- Year 1 98.2%

 Hello and welcome to the science section of the school’s website.

-My name is Mrs Sue Evans and I have been at Phoenix for nearly three decades!
-I have been science lead at Phoenix for five years.
+My name is Mrs Sue Evans and I have been at Phoenix for over three decades!
+I have been science lead at Phoenix for six years.
 My favourite science subject is biology and my favourite investigation is the “great Phoenix poo experiment!”
-I work in most year groups and enjoy teaching science to all age groups.
+I work in different year groups and enjoy teaching science to all age groups.

 I am responsible for the science teaching and learning at Phoenix.
-I write the science policy, collect assessment data, meet with parents and children, deliver staff training sessions, manage the science budget and resources, workshops for parents and arrange and organise our famous “Phoenix science weeks.”
+I write the science policy, collect assessment data, meet with parents and children, deliver staff training sessions, manage the science budget and resources, workshops for parents and arrange and organise our famous “Phoenix science weeks and co-organise our STEAM weeks”

 Our philosophy for science at Phoenix is to create a “CAN DO” attitude.
 We want our children to be pro-active with their science at home and believe that with hard work and support they can study science at the top universities and go onto have careers in many of the science professions.
 Our science week 2018 was called “From class to career” which illustrated that most carers have some science aspect to them.
 Look at the photographs on the website.